Arts & Culture

 Consumer electronics, batteries, fluorescent bulbs and mercury-containing products are called

 .
 It is against the law to dispose of these items in your garbage or recycling cart.
 Your carts will not be collected if these items are found inside.
-To recycle Universal Wastes, see the Household Hazardous Waste section above, contact the
+To recycle Universal Wastes, see the Household Hazardous Waste section above, or contact the

 Large Item Collection